 - Eligible competitors shall normally sail in the U.S., be members of US Sailing and be members of a club, class or association affiliated with US Sailing

-- Classes in which the event has been held run the gamut from conventional to cutting edge and have included:
+- Classes in which the event has been held run the gamut from conventional to cutting edge and have included but not limited to: